section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 The code will print out an endless string of the word `Hello`.
 Note that we are not incrementing the counter variable.

 ### Further reading
-To get a better grip into the topic, look at these resources:
+To get a better grip on the topic, look at these resources:

  - The [Dart's Official document](https://dart.dev/samples#control-flow-statements)